EstebanAragonez/amazon-offerts/README.md

 - **Web Scraping**: Utilizes web scraping techniques to extract daily offers from Amazon.
 - **Database**: Stores the obtained offers in a database for later querying.
-- **Frontend**: Displays daily offers from Amazon in an intuitive and easy-to-navigate manner.
+- **Frontend**: Displays daily offers from Amazon in an intuitive and easy-to-navigate manner

 ## Technologies Used